Glanosuchus: Metabolism

 Glanosuchus may have been one of the first therapsids to achieve endothermy, or warm-bloodedness.
 Endothermy is seen today in mammals, the only living group of therapsids.
 Reptiles, the closest living relatives of mammals, are cold-blooded ectotherms with lower metabolic rates.
 Endothermic animals likely evolved from more primitive ectothermic synapsids sometime in the Permian or Triassic.

 While fur, commonly accepted as a clear indication of endothermy, has not been found in non-mammalian therapsids, some skeletal features preserved in therapsid remains may be an indication of the metabolic rates of these animals.
 Modern mammals possess maxilloturbinates, which are a type of concha (shelf of bone) in the nasal cavity that collect moisture from inhaled air.
 As endotherms, mammals must breathe rapidly to supply enough oxygen for their high metabolisms.
 As oxygen passes into and out of the nasal cavity, it dries out the surrounding tissue.
 Water from inhaled air condenses on the maxilloturbinates, preventing the drying out of the nasal cavity and allowing mammals to inhale enough oxygen to support their high metabolisms.

 Reptiles and more primitive synapsids have conchae, but these plates of bone are involved in sensing smell rather than preventing desiccation.
 While the maxilloturbinates of mammals are located in the path of airflow to collect moisture, sensory cochae in both mammals and reptiles are positioned farther back and above the nasal passage, away from the flow of air.
 Glanosuchus has ridges positioned low in the nasal cavity, indicating that it had maxilloturbinates that were in the direct path of airflow.
 The maxilloturbinates may not have been preserved because they were either very thin or cartilaginous.
 The possibility has also been raised that these ridges are associated with an olfactory epithelium rather than turbinates.
 Nonetheless, the possible presence of maxilloturbinates suggests that Glanosuchus may have been able to rapidly breathe without drying out the nasal passage, and therefore could have been an endotherm.

 Glanosuchus is the earliest known therapsid to possess maxilloturbinates, but it shares features with reptiles that suggest it was not fully endothermic.
 Choanae, two holes in the palate that connect the nasal cavity to the mouth, are positioned far forward in reptiles, early synapsids, and Glanosuchus.
 This shortens the nasal cavity, thereby reducing the ability to humidify incoming air.
 The choanae migrated farther back in the palate later in therocephalian evolution, suggesting that advanced forms like Bauria had high metabolic rates similar to those of mammals.
 As the choanae moved farther back, a secondary palate expanded in front of it.
 This expansion occurred in both therocephalians and the related cynodonts, indicating that the two groups were convergently acquiring mammalian characteristics in the Permian and Triassic.
 Although therocephalians died out by the Middle Triassic, cynodonts continued to diversify, giving rise to fully endothermic mammals in the Late Triassic.
+Rey and colleagues performed isotopic analysis in a 2017 paper and recovered Glanosuchus, as well as contemporary tetrapods, as ectothermic animals.